mchamoudadev/whatsapp-ai-bot/README.md

-Here's the revised README for your "whatsapp-ai-bot" project:

----

 # WhatsApp AI Bot

 Welcome to the **WhatsApp AI Bot**!
 This project leverages the power of Node.js, wwebjs.dev, and OpenAI's GPT-4 model to create an intelligent and versatile chatbot for WhatsApp.